Tommo565/mango-env/README.md

 2. [Open Powershell and install the Windows subsystem for Linux.](https://docs.microsoft.com/en-us/windows/wsl/install-win10)
 3. [Download and install Ubuntu for Windows.](https://tutorials.ubuntu.com/tutorial/tutorial-ubuntu-on-windows#0)
 4. [Set up Bash for Ubuntu in cmder.](https://gingter.org/2016/11/16/running-windows-10-ubuntu-bash-in-cmder/)
+5. Give yourself folder permissions...

 Note that you can access your Ubuntu files at `C:\Users\your-name\AppData\Local\Packages\CanonicalGroupLimited.UbuntuonWindows_79rhkp1fndgsc\` (or somewhere similar).
-Also when the terminal starts you can log in as a superuser (sudo) by executing `sudo -s`.
-This makes things easier.

 Also note that Ubuntu should ship with git installed already.

 ### Installing Anaconda